ManaliJain06/fa18-281-us-west-1a/TeamProjectJournal.md

 - Understanding the restful standards and implementing .
 - Learning Golang for implementing the Gol mongodb

+# Fulbert
+- Created Order API design document which will function as cart
+- Start creating a local mongodb for testing
+- Start working on REST API development
 # Week 3 (11/11/2019 - 11/17/2019)

 ## Minutes of meeting for team meeting